julioespin/julioespin.github.io/Healthcare_Analysis.md

 The results provide a short list of 5 medical specialties that are most commonly used and have an average number of procedures greater than 2.5.

-### The nurse director needs to know if we are subconsciously treating races differently.
-Show the average number of lab procedures broken down by race.
+### Is the hospital treating patients of different races differently?
+Specifically with the number of lab procedures done?

-To do this I used a *JOIN* to combine two tables that share a common column and contain the information that I am looking for.
+To answer this question, I used a *JOIN* to combine two tables that share a common column and contain the information that I am looking for.
 One of the tables contains patient health and treatment information, while the other table contains demographic data.
 These two tables are related via patient_nbr column that is a unique patient ID number given to every patient.

 <img src="images/Healthcare_Analysis_demographics.png"/>
 <img src="images/Healthcare_Analysis_demographics_results.png"/>

-The results show that the average number of procedures range from 41.82 - 44.46, there is an unknown race, and there does not appear to be a gap between the number of procedures between each race.
+The results show that the average number of procedures range from 41.82 - 44.46, there is an unknown race (most likely not documented/recorded), and there does not appear to be a gap between the number of procedures between each race as the average number of procedures are similar.

 ### Is there any correlation between the number of days stayed in the hospital to the number of lab procedures ordered?